JAEG99/Foodie/README.md

 # **_Foodie_**

-Foodie is a typing speed and accuracy testing website.
-The site is aimed generally at the casual Foodie, as it uses simple paragraphs to test your ability to type correctly.
-It has been aimed at casual Foodies with its less difficult paragraphs and fun layout.
+Foodie is a Recipe website.
+The site is aimed generally at the casual foodie, as it is an easy way in which to store and look at other users saved recipes.

 Welcome to the journey through [Foodie](https://jaeg99.github.io/Foodie/index.html).